-The following performance graph compares the total cumulative stockholder returns on our common stock over the past five fiscal years with the total cumulative returns for the S&P 500 Index and a peer group index we selected.
-The graph assumes an investment of \$100 in our common stock on December 31, 2008, and the reinvestment of all dividends.
-This chart has been calculated in compliance with SEC requirements and prepared by Capital IQ^{\circledast} .
+The graph assumes an investment of \$100 in our common stock on December 31, 2009, and the reinvestment of all dividends.
+This chart has been calculated in compliance with SEC requirements and prepared by Capital $IQ^{\text{®}}$ .

 This graph and the accompanying text is not "soliciting material," is not deemed filed with the SEC, and is not to be incorporated by reference in any filing by us under the Securities Act of 1933, as amended, or the Securities Exchange Act of 1934, as amended, whether made before or after the date hereof and irrespective of any general incorporation language in any such filing.